Gaganyaan

-The Hindustan Aeronautics Limited (HAL)-manufactured crew module underwent its first uncrewed experimental flight on 18 December 2014.
-As of May 2019, design of the crew module has been completed.
-The Defence Research and Development Organisation (DRDO) will provide support for critical human-centric systems and technologies such as space-grade food, crew healthcare, radiation measurement and protection, parachutes for the safe recovery of the crew module, and the fire suppression system.
+The Hindustan Aeronautics Limited (HAL)-manufactured crew module underwent its first uncrewed experimental flight in 2014; design of the crew module was completed in 2019.
+The Defence Research and Development Organisation (DRDO) provides life support systems including space food, crew healthcare, radiation measurement and protection, module parachutes, and the fire suppression system.

-The Gaganyaan Mission will be led by V. R. Lalithambika, the former Director of the Directorate of the Human Spaceflight Programme with ISRO Chairman S. Somanath and S. Unnikrishnan Nair, Director of Vikram Sarabhai Space Centre.
+The Gaganyaan project is led by V. R. Lalithambika, the former Director of the Directorate of the Human Spaceflight Programme with ISRO Chairman V. Narayanan and A. Rajarajan, Director of Vikram Sarabhai Space Centre.
 Imtiaz Ali Khan superseded V. R. Lalithambika as the Director of the Directorate of Human Spaceflight Programme.

 Background

+Like the Chandrayaan and other extraterrestrial missions, the Indian space programme began with no intentions of undertaking sophisticated initiatives like human spaceflight.
+It was only after ISRO developed extensive launch capabilities when human spaceflight was being considered in the late 2000s.
+In August 2007, the then Chairman of the ISRO, G. Madhavan Nair, revealed that the agency was "seriously considering" the creation of a human spaceflight programme.
+He further indicated that, ISRO would report on its development of new space capsule technologies within a year.
+Later in the 2010s, the development of LVM3 enabled ISRO to pursue the Indian Human Spaceflight Programme with Gaganyaan, the first crewed spacecraft of India.

-Russia-India Cooperation in Space
+Soviet-India Cooperation

+Although the Indian Space Research Organisation (ISRO) did not pursue an independent human-spaceflight programme during the 20th century, it participated in a joint mission under Soviet Union's Interkosmos programme, where Indian Air Force pilot Rakesh Sharma was selected and trained for spaceflight in cooperation with the Soviet space program.

-In 1984, Rakesh Sharma became the first Indian born citizen to enter space through a joint Interkosmos mission between ISRO and Soviet space program, when he flew aboard the Soviet rocket Soyuz T-11 launched from Baikonur Cosmodrome in the Kazakh Soviet Socialist Republic on 3 April 1984.
+On 3 April 1984, Sharma became the first Indian-born citizen to enter space when he flew aboard the Soviet Soyuz T-11, launched from Baikonur Cosmodrome in the Kazakh Soviet Socialist Republic (now Kazakhstan).
 The Soyuz T-11 spacecraft carrying cosmonauts including Sharma docked and transferred the three member Soviet-Indian international crew, consisting of the ship's commander, Yury Malyshev, and flight engineer, Gennadi Strekalov, to the Salyut 7 Orbital Station.
-Sharma spent 7 days, 21 hours, and 40 minutes aboard the Salyut 7.
-He conducted an Earth observation program concentrating on India.
+Sharma spent 7 days, 21 hours, and 40 minutes aboard the Salyut 7, during which he conducted an Earth observation focused on the Indian subcontinent.
 He also did life sciences and materials processing experiments, including silicium fusing tests.

+The mission provided India with early operational and scientific exposure to human spaceflight, contributing foundational experience that would inform ISRO's later ambitions in crewed space missions.
 To commemorate the occasion, the governments of India and the Soviet Union released special stamps and first day covers.